reshvika/Football-prediction/README.md

 # Code
 You can find the code for this project [here](http://localhost:8888/notebooks/football%20prediction.ipynb)

-#File overview:
+# File overview:
-[prediction](football prediction.ipynb) - a Jupyter notebook that makes predictions.
+### football prediction.ipynb - a Jupyter notebook that makes predictions.
 #Local Setup
-##Installation
+## Installation
 To follow this project, please install the following locally:

-JupyerLab
+-JupyterLab
-Python 3.8+
+=Python 3.8+
-Python packages
+-Python packages
-pandas
+-pandas
-requests
+-requests
-scikit-learn
+-scikit-learn